 If you are using the builtin JTAG connection and the device to be debugged is part of a multi-device scan chain, the debugger first attempts to detect the devices in the scan chain.
-If auto-detection is unsuccessful, describe the device chain to the Identify debugger using the chain command.
+If auto-detection is unsuccessful, describe the device chain to the debugger using the chain command (see Setting the JTAG Chain, on page 105).